G14MB0/G14MB0/README.md

 I'm passionate about open-source and believe in the power of collaboration.
 In my free time, I enjoy learning new skills across a wide range of topics.
 I have played the piano since I was a child and, because of this, I love all kinds of good music, from Classical to Techno.

 I love sharing my knowledge with anyone eager to listen.
-I may not be the best teacher, but I do it with passion!
+I am a good teacher and mentor, adept at simplifying complex concepts and encouraging growth and curiosity in others.

 ## 🌐 My Github Pages
 It's just an example of presentation of my VisualCoding desktop application (repo pinned below) but is nice!